 Study participants who slept 5 hours had 15.5 percent lower leptin than those individuals who slept for 8 hours.

-Lack of sleep can make it more difficult for us to sense when we’re full—causing us to consume more calories than we need.
+Insufficient sleep can make it more difficult for you to sense when you’re full—causing you to consume more calories than you need.

-It’s probably no surprise (and has been well documented) that a lack of sleep can decrease our memory, cause you to feel foggy, increase your potential for accidents, increase the risk for disease and even diminish our sex drive.
+It’s probably no surprise (and has been well documented) that poor sleep can decrease your memory, cause you to feel foggy, increase your potential for accidents, increase the risk for disease and even diminish your sex drive.

 It can also impair your judgment when it comes to making healthy choices.

-When you’re tired, we are more likely to grab whatever is convenient (think office vending machine, break room donuts or that caramel latte) rather than something that is good for us.
+When you’re tired, you are more likely to grab whatever is convenient (think office vending machine, break room donuts, or that caramel latte) rather than something that is good for you.

 A recent study published in the journal Sleep showed that a lack of sleep caused people to overeat on sweets and salty high-fat junk food.